Referee: Reference-aware Audiovisual Deepfake Detection: Experiments

-\tparagraph{Ablation study.} \cref{tab:ablation} examines the effectiveness of the identity matching design.
-The removal of reference identity query leads to a noticeable drop in both ACC and AUC.
-This result highlights the necessity of our modeling reference-guided identity consistency.
-In contrast, when the identity matching module is retained but the identity loss is excluded, performance remains strong but slightly lower than the full model.
-This result indicates that our auxiliary matching task improves the robustness.
-These findings confirm that both the structural design of the ID matching module and its dedicated loss function are crucial for achieving optimal performance. \cref{tab:architecture} reports the performance varying the number of query tokens and cross-attention (CA) layers while keeping the IDB layers at two.
-Increasing the number of CA layers consistently improves performance across all metrics.
-While keeping the CA layers at two, expanding the number of query tokens from 4 to 6 yields a further performance gain, achieving the best overall results.
+\tparagraph{Ablation study.} We note that all ablation studies were conducted on FakeAVCeleb~\cite{khalid2021fakeavceleb}. \cref{tab:ablation} examines the effectiveness of the core components in \ours.
+The removal of the reference identity query leads to a noticeable drop, as excluding identity loss results in a slight decline in robustness.
+These findings confirm that both our structural design and identity-aware supervision are essential for achieving optimal performance.
+Moreover, \cref{tab:architecture} reports the performance varying the number of query tokens and cross-attention (CA) layers in AV-Transformer while keeping the IDB layers at two.
+Increasing the number of CA layers improves performance across all metrics.
 While increasing the number of layers and queries further improves performance, we observe a clear trade-off with computational cost.
 This suggests that our chosen configuration strikes a favorable balance between accuracy and efficiency.

+\tparagraph{Analysis.} Although FakeAVCeleb~\cite{khalid2021fakeavceleb} and FaceForensics++~\cite{rossler2019faceforensics++} are constructed from YouTube videos and already incorporate real-world degradations like noise, compression artifacts, and varying resolutions, we further evaluate robustness under spatial and temporal perturbations to simulate practical scenarios.
+As shown in \cref{tab:robustness}, performance remains stable even under 70\% and 90\% spatial cropping, indicating that the model does not rely on specific facial regions.
+Notably, \ours demonstrates remarkable stability to limited temporal information, achieving 99.71\% AUC with just a 1-second reference clip.
+Overall, these results confirm that \ours is robust to spatial perturbations and variations in reference length, supporting its applicability in realistic deployment scenarios.